Safety Risk Management Process

 All of your risk management activities will be revolving around these concepts as you design new systems or monitor existing operational processes.

-These workflows and guide for safety performance may provide very useful in honing your risk management processes.
+These workflows and guides for safety performance may provide very useful in honing your risk management processes.